 A serum high in growth factors like our EGF Activating Serum can help counteract the effects of collagen loss by boosting cell turnover and speeding up the skin’s healing process.
 Pair the serum with a micro-roller like our Microneedling Face Refining Tool 2.0 to help plump up skin, stimulate collagen production and help the serum penetrate deeper into the skin.

 If you suffer from allergies or eczema, you’ve probably realized on your own that sugar causes flare-ups.
 Because sugar stimulates inflammation and suppresses white blood cells, your body is less able to fight off even mild allergens.
 If you suffer from food intolerances and sensitivities, be extra careful with your sugar intake, which can make your allergies worse.
 For help on how to deal with an allergic skin reaction, read here.

 So what should you be eating?
 Doctors and dermatologists alike recommend staying away from processed sugars and simple carbs.
 Most experts agree that fruits and whole grains are fine; although they have a high sugar content, they also contain nutritious antioxidants and fiber that are essential to a healthy diet.
 Try to be kind to yourself: we all have slip-ups.
-If you do give in to the temptation of Halloween candy, try taking a B-vitamin supplement to mitigate the effects of sugar.
-Vitamin B-1 and B-6 inhibit the protein-destroying effects of AGEs.
+If you do give into temptation, try taking a B-vitamin supplement to mitigate the effects of sugar--vitamin B1 and B6 inhibit the protein-destroying effects of AGEs